qsbase/qs2/README.md

 *qs2: a framework for efficient serialization*

 `qs2` is the successor to the `qs` package.
-The goal is to have cutting edge performance for saving and loading objects in R.
+The goal is to have relaible and fast performance for saving and loading objects in R.

-The package introduces a new format for saving objects to disk.
+The `qs2` format directly uses R serialization (via the `R_Serialize`/`R_Unserialize` C API) while improving compression and writing/reading to disk.
+If you are familiar with the `qs` package, the benefits and usage are the same.
+Compared to `saveRDS` it can be an order of magnitude faster while having similar levels of compression.

 ``` r
 qs_save(data, "myfile.qs2")
 data <- qs_read("myfile.qs2")
 ```

-The `qs2` format directly uses R serialization and is a drop in replacement for `saveRDS`.
-If you are familiar with the `qs` package, the benefits of `qs2` are the same.
-Compared to `saveRDS` it can be an order of magnitude faster while having similar levels of compression.

 Use the file extension `qs2` to distinguish it from the original `qs` package.
 It is not compatible with the original `qs` format.